zylo117/tensorflow-gpu-macosx/README.md

 Description:

-    Since Google Tensorflow claimed that tensorflow-gpu no longer supports MAC OSX due to the OpenMP issue of clang of Apple, I build this unoffcial tensorflow-gpu for MAC OSX so that hackintosh users or Mac users with eGPU can run tensorflow.
+    Since Google Tensorflow claimed that tensorflow-gpu no longer supports MAC OSX since 1.2.0 due to the OpenMP issue of clang of Apple, I built this unoffcial tensorflow-gpu for MAC OSX so that Hackintosh users or Mac users with eGPU can run tensorflow-gpu with CUDA.

+INSTALL:
+    pip3 install tesnsorflow-gpu-macosx

 Requirement: